NaveenSabapathi/telitesys_servicenow/README.md

-Service now is a basic Flask project for IT Service center to effectively manage IT service works DB of choice is SQLlite as it has bare minimum models size, but planning to push to mongoDB with complicated workflows Need to work on Login and Registration which is still pending
+Service now is a basic Flask project for IT Service center to effectively manage IT service works DB of choice was SQLlite as it has bare minimum models size, now it runs on postgres sql, but planning to push to mongoDB with complicated workflows
+Need to work on Login and Registration with oauth and sec compliance CRM to integrate for lead and customer followup workflows

 workflows has to be updated...